GovDataOfficial/ckanext-dcatde/README.md

 1. If you are using Python virtual environment (virtualenv), activate it.

 2. Install a specific version of the CKAN extension ckanext-dcat.
-It is tested that ckanext-dcatde is working well with the release `v0.0.9` of ckanext-dcat.
+The ckanext-dcatde requires a release greater than `v0.0.9` of ckanext-dcat.

 3. Install the extension on your virtualenv: